Raptors overwhelm Nets 150-122 to finish first-round sweep

 But the Raptors overpowered them in three games and used a rally in the fourth quarter to win Game 2, the only one in which the Nets had a chance.

 The Raptors began to get separation near the end of the first quarter and then seized control in the second, getting inside easily against the undersized Nets.

+“I thought we were aggressive,” Raptors coach Nick Nurse said.
+“We were certainly in attack mode.”

 Only LeVert, with 26 points in the half, could keep it from getting completely out of hand, so the Toronto lead that was 17 was down to 77-68 by halftime.

 But the Raptors blew it open for good quickly when they returned.
 Powell hit the middle of Toronto’s three straight 3-pointers in a 12-0 run that doubled the lead to 94-70, and Ibaka nailed consecutive 3s late in the third quarter to extend it to 27.
 Terence Davis tossed in a 30-footer at the buzzer to make it 116-87.